cubeta-io/cubeta-starter/docs/created-files.md

 the corresponding created migration will match the types of the columns you entered before

 > [!NOTE]
-> columns of type files will be placed on the migration file as a string columns with a nullable
+> columns of type files will be placed on the migration file as a `json` column with a nullable
 > attribute

 > [!NOTE]